Important Deadlines, Information and Forms

 Specialized Legal Writing Sections – Optional

 The School of Law offers specialized legal writing sections for first year students interested in Child and Family Law, Health Law, Intellectual Property Law and Public Interest Law.
-An application is required and must be submitted by Friday, May 31 to firstname.lastname@example.org.
-Additional details about each specialized legal writing section and application requirements are provided below.
+Application information will be available in early May.

 Introduction to Case Study Methods – Optional

 An optional intensive five-week, ten-session course, Introduction to Case Study Methods, teaches incoming Loyola students the skills essential for success in law school.
 Students will learn how to read cases, prepare class discussions, and take notes, as well as how to prepare for and answer final examination questions.
-The course will be offered on Mondays and Thursdays from 6-8;30 p.m. from July 8 through August 8.
-Tuition for this 1 credit hour course is $1320 and there is no financial aid available.
-The registration deadline is June 14.
-More information and the registration form is available below.
+More information and the registration form will be available in early May.